Thesamuel01/Interactive-Quiz/README.md

 # Interactive Quiz
-A short quiz where you will be tested if you know the quote's author.
+A short quiz where you will be tested to find out who is the author of the quotes.